NVIDIA/runx/README.md

      cpu: 16
      mem: 128
 ```
-You've told it a few things here: where to put the assets for each run, under /home/logs, and
-what command and what resources to use to submit each run to the farm.

-Now when you call runx, because `FARM` is defined as `bigfarm`, it will use `bigfarm`'s
-definition to perform submissions.
+**LOGROOT**: this is where the output of runs should go
+**FARM**: you can define multiple farm targets.
+This selects which one to use
+**SUBMIT_CMD**: the script you use to launch jobs to a farm
+**RESOURCES**: the arguments to present to SUBMIT_CMD

+Now when you run runx, it will generate commands that will attempt to launch jobs to a farm using your SUBMIT_CMD.
+Notice that we left out the `-i` cmdline arg because now we want to submit jobs and not run them interactively.

 ```bash
 > python -m runx.runx sweep.yml